microsoft/pxt-adafruit/docs/reference/input/rotation.md

 ## ~hint

-The @boardname@ has a part called the **accelerometer** that can check how the micro:bit is moving.
+The @boardname@ has a part called the **accelerometer** that can check how the @boardname@ is moving.

 ## ~